techsenger/patternfx/README.md

 There are two main approaches to managing UI components: declarative and imperative.
 Each has its own strengths and weaknesses.

-MVVM4FX adopts the imperative approach.
+PatternFX adopts the imperative approach.
 In this approach, components are explicitly created, initialized, added to the component tree, and deinitialized by the developer.
 This choice leads to the following characteristics:

 Strengths: